Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 Trekking Poles

-Investing in some top-quality trekking poles can do wonders for your knees and ankles.
-They can reduce the impact by up to 20%.
-They’re excellent for descending and softening the blow as you’ll feel more strain when going downhill.
+Investing in high-quality trekking poles can work wonders for your knees and ankles.
+They reduce impact by up to 20% and are excellent for descending and cushioning the impact.
+We recommend getting lightweight hiking poles (around 350 grams per pair) that are adjustable, as they are very versatile and easy to carry.

 Sunglasses